ni/arbitrary-session-management/README.md

     | `session_id`              | A unique identifier for the created or reused session.
 The client will use this ID in future calls (e.g., to write to or close the resource). |
     | `new_session_initialized` | A boolean flag indicating whether a new session was created (`true`) or an existing one was reused (`false`).
 This helps coordinate shared access. |

-    You can add additional fields (like file mode, encoding, or tags) depending on what your resource requires.
-However, the above fields are **mandatory** for proper session management.

 ---

 2. `CloseFile` - Destroy or Release the Resource